Apellis Pharmaceuticals Inc. (APLS) Just Got Our Attention

-Apellis Pharmaceuticals Inc. (NASDAQ:APLS) went down by -16.09% from its latest closing price compared to the recent 1-year high of $70.00.
-The company’s stock price has collected 1.37% of gains in the last five trading sessions.
+Apellis Pharmaceuticals Inc. (NASDAQ:APLS) went up by 2.50% from its latest closing price compared to the recent 1-year high of $70.00.
+The company’s stock price has collected -24.91% of loss in the last five trading sessions.
 Barron’s reported on 09/10/21 that Apellis Stock Plunges After Its Eye Treatment Gets Mixed Results

 Is It Worth Investing in Apellis Pharmaceuticals Inc. (NASDAQ :APLS) Right Now?